 Send both a print and digital copy of your project proposal to Light Cone (download and fill out the submission form below):

-The selected projects for the second residency session of 2017 will be announced during the second fortnight of July on Light Cone's website.
+The selected projects for the first residency session of 2018 will be announced on Monday, January 22, 2018 on Light Cone's website and social media platforms.

 Editing workstation: a Mac (12 core) with After Effects, Da Vinci Resolve, Final Cut Pro (version 7 and 10), and AVID Media Composer (latest version), equipped with two screens (Dreamcolor), two speakers (JBL), and a monitor for color-correction.